-If, for example, your family is reliant on a single salary in order to make the repayments you might want to add life insurance for a mortgage.
-This will make sure your mortgage can still be paid off in the event of your death.
+If, for example, your family is reliant on a single salary in order to make mortgage repayments, a mortgage life insurance policy will make sure your debt can still be paid off if you die.

 It comes in three main forms.